vonheldenundgestalten/contao-privacy/README.md

 # contao-privacy
-GDPR-safe includes for external tools.
-"Cookie notice" done right (bundle for Contao 4).
+GDPR-safe privacy extension bundle for Contao 4.
+Includes elements such as Google Analytics, Maps, YouTube, Vimeo...
 No jQuery dependency.

 ### Usage